South Sudan army says to pull out of border buffer zone

 Negotiations over unresolved issues after the partition of the two countries, including border disputes, oil and debt have been marred by mutual distrust from a decades-long north-south civil war when some 2 million people were killed.

-International diplomats are cautious and say the latest agreement is only as good as its implementation.

-"The proof of the pudding is in the eating.
-We shouldn't count our chickens before they're hatched but it is a step forward," said one diplomat familiar with the negotiations.

-(Reporting by Hereward Holland; Writing by Alexander Dziadosz; Editing by Alison Williams)
+(Reporting by Hereward Holland; Writing by Alexander Dziadosz; Editing by Louise Ireland)